bnkc/handlefinder/README.md

 ### Starting API

 You will need to download the build of the frontend.
-To do this you'll need to install the aws cli and add your IAM credentials.
-As an alternative, an empty `frontend-build` folder in the root directory will allow the backend to start without crashing.
+To do this, you will need to cd into frontend and npm install, npm run build, and npm start to run locally
 ```
 cd backend
 uvicorn app.main:app --reload